cgurbisz/coastecol/content/post/10-04-2018-fieldwork.md

 draft = false

-tags = ["sav", "submersed aquatic vegetation", "fieldwork"] summary = "We got our summer sampling in despite all the rain."
+tags = ["sav", "submersed aquatic vegetation", "fieldwork"] summary = "We completed our summer sampling despite all the rain."

 [header]